umerabbas/envtenant/README.md

 $resolver->setActiveTenant($resolvedTenant);
 ```

-If you need to run the Artisan facade on the original default connection (ie not the tenant connection) simply call the ```TenantResolver::purgeTenantConnection()``` function first:
+If you need to run the Artisan facade on the original default connection (ie not the tenant connection) simply call the ```TenantResolver::reconnectDefaultConnection()``` function first:

 ```php
 // fetch the resolver class either via the app() function or by injecting